StalkCD/stalkcd_extended/README.md

 # StalkCD
 This application has been developed as part of the master's thesis "Resilient Continuous Delivery Pipelines Based on BPMN" by Oliver Kabierschke.

+More features where added by the study "Analysis and Integration of GitHub Actions into the StalkCD Ecosystem for Model-Based CI/CD Quality Assessment" by Clemens Kurz and Henning Möllers at the University of Hamburg.

+# Notice
+This document contains links to external sources.
+We do and can not take responsibility for the content shown at external links.
+The reader is advised to only click on links by their own judgement or not open a link at all.

 ## Prerequisites
 To run the software, [Node.js](https://nodejs.org) is required as run-time environment.